February 28, 2024

 These disparities occur because of design, not coincidence, therefore the solution is to re-design employment practices intentionally through a series of actions and creating inclusive spaces that are always learning.

-Positive Action is a provision under the Equalities Act 2010 that employers can do voluntarily.
+Positive Action is a provision under the Equality Act 2010 that employers can do voluntarily.
 So, the third sector which is responsible for most of the volunteering that takes place in the UK really should understand this one.

 The action is simple.
 Recruit people from protected characteristics when a gap is identified and create meaningful opportunities into paid jobs or re-design existing ones.